 Encouraging a symbiosis between hierarchical control and “open” control

-As a final comment on the topic of control, authority figures and internal/external experts are still able to contribute with “surgical interventions” when necessary.
+Authority figures and internal/external experts are still able to contribute with “surgical interventions” when necessary.
 In fact this concept solution allows such efforts to spread through the organisation much quicker.

-Anyone working with knowledge or information management on a major organisation will probably shy away from the phrase: “make office knowledge open source” with very relevant complaints about information security.
+Anyone working with knowledge or information management at a major organisation will probably shy away from the phrase: “make office knowledge open source” with very relevant complaints about information security.
 The philosophy of this project was always to create a culture that is as open as possible.
 But technically, the actual information shared on the platform is of course assigned certain security attributes requiring the proper clearance level prior to read or edit access.

 The values of using social technologies in enterprise settings is actually a well documented topic.
 One of the most exhaustive studies is “The social economy” released by the McKinsey Global Institute in July of 2012.
 A very important conclusion in that study is that accumulated over a range of activities social technologies in general have the potential improve the productivity of high skill knowledge & interaction workers by as much as 20-25%.